What Is Surrogate Parenthood?

-When a woman agrees to carry a child to term for another individual, who then becomes the legal parent of the child at birth, it is called surrogate parenthood.
-Surrogate mothers are often used by women who are unable to conceive or carry a child to term.
-This typically happens through the implanting of an embryo fertilized by the male partner's sperm (this process is called "artificial insemination").
-Same-sex couples also employ surrogate mothers as an alternative to becoming adoptive or foster parents.
+Surrogate mothers are often hired by people who are unable to conceive or carry a child to term.
+This typically happens through the implanting of an embryo fertilized by the partner's sperm.
+This process is called "artificial insemination."
+Same-sex couples also employ surrogates as an alternative to becoming adoptive or foster parents.

 This article provides a general overview of surrogate parenthood, including applicable laws.
 See FindLaw's Surrogacy Law section for additional articles and resources.